sergiocf-cit/pokemon-deck/README.md

 - **About**
 - **core**: where should go all things shared for all modules.
 Now it is empty.
 - **decks**: That is a feature module.
 Check Angular docs for more details.
-- **shared**: Only imported by feature modules, here goes things like Material imports and also Angular Components that will be used across all app.
+- **shared**: Only imported by feature modules, here goes things like Material imports and also my Angular Components that will be used across all app.

 About the **package** structure I decided to follow by Feature Package.
 So you will not see directories like **services** where go all Angular services or like **model** where go all models.